-5. Pikes Peak National Forest
+5. Hike in Pikes Peak National Forest

 This national forest is also home to many beautiful alpine passes such as Kenosha Pass and portions of Guanella Pass.
 Pikes Peak National Forest is a popular getaway thanks to its proximity to Denver and Colorado Springs, especially during summer when the temperatures are comfortable for spending time outside.

-6. Rocky Mountain Chocolate factory
+6. Grab tasty treats at Rocky Mountain Chocolate factory

 If you have a sweet tooth, there’s no better place to visit in Colorado Springs than Rocky Mountain Chocolate Factory.

-This small old-school shop located in historic Colorado City offers a nice selection of chocolates, truffles, fudges, and all sorts of other candies.
-The menu includes tons of sweet treats such as caramel apples, fudges, clusters and jelly, peanut butter treats, and if you need presents for your friends – boxed chocolates and goodie bags.
+This small old-school shop in historic Colorado City offers a nice selection of chocolates, truffles, fudges, and all sorts of other candies.
+The menu has tons of sweet treats such as caramel apples, fudges, clusters and jelly, peanut butter treats, and if you need presents for your friends – boxed chocolates and goodie bags.